RedwoodJS 4

 00:25:20 - Dom Saadi

-But to your question, like, back in the day, we were using workspaces, and that was actually like, something that was just specific to yarn.
-Like, nowadays, I think NPM does have it natively, but it didn't like.
+But to your question, back in the day we were using workspaces, and that was actually something that was just specific to Yarn.
+Nowadays, I think npm does have it natively, but it didn't.

 00:25:33 - Anthony Campolo